Summary

 DIEP flap reconstruction

-Some surgeons now perform what is known as a deep inferior epigastric artery perforator (DIEP) flap method.
-It is a complicated operation, and uses only skin and fat to reconstruct the breast.
-As the rectus abdominis muscle is not used, supporting mesh is not required.
+Some surgeons now perform what is known as a deep inferior epigastric artery perforator (DIEP) flap reconstruction.
+It is a complicated operation and uses only skin and fat to reconstruct the breast.
+Unlike the TRAM flap, the rectus abdominis (abdominal) muscle is not used, so supporting mesh is not required.
+This allows you to maintain your core strength long-term.

-Advantages of this method are a quicker return to normal activities and a smaller risk of hernia.
-This method of flap reconstruction is now the preferred surgery as it has fewer post-operative complications and has a faster recovery time.
+Other advantages of this method are a quicker return to normal activities and a smaller risk of hernia.
+This method of flap reconstruction is now the preferred type of flap reconstruction surgery as it has fewer post-operative complications and has a faster recovery time.

 Skin flaps from other areas of the body